kin027/aerogap/README.md

 This program analyzes 2024 Bureau of Transportation Statistics data (from the U.S. government) to identify the most popular destination airports from a user-entered origin airport that are not served by a nonstop flight

-I was intrigued by some of the results after running this analysis on a bunch of airports, especially my home airports, leading me to try to figure out why there isn't a nonstop flight between ABQ and LGA (well that one's pretty easy... see [LaGuardia Airport's perimeter rule](https://en.wikipedia.org/wiki/LaGuardia_Airport#:~:text=Also%20in%201984%2C%20to%20further%20combat%20overcrowding,became%20the%20only%20exception%20to%20the%20rule.))
+I was intrigued by some of the results after running this analysis on a bunch of airports, especially my home airports, leading me to try to figure out why there isn't a nonstop flight between ABQ and LGA (well that one's pretty easy; see [LaGuardia Airport's perimeter rule](https://en.wikipedia.org/wiki/LaGuardia_Airport#:~:text=Also%20in%201984%2C%20to%20further%20combat%20overcrowding,became%20the%20only%20exception%20to%20the%20rule.))

 Anyway, have fun trying this out with your home airport!